 This means:

-This further underscores why waiting until full recovery before donating is crucial for patient safety.
+This further underscores why waiting until full recovery before donating is crucial for donor safety and for the overall integrity of the blood supply.

 Navigating Blood Donation with Mild Symptoms: What You Should Know